 When I tell people that I know how to remove a toilet myself, they’re impressed.
-They think removing a toilet is complex home maintenance project that only a strong man can do, but it’s not true.
+They think removing a toilet is a complex home maintenance project that only a strong man can do, but it’s not true.

 We women are just as capable.

-If you’re a homeowner, regardless of whether you’re a guy or a girl, everyone can learn how to replace a toilet, especially if the toilets in your house were like some of mine–ahem–avocado green!
+If you’re a homeowner, regardless of whether you’re a guy or a gal, everyone can learn how to replace a toilet, especially if the toilets in your house were like some of mine–ahem–avocado green!
 I’ve removed and replaced two toilets in my home.